intel/qatlib/README.md

   discovered and initialized the device, exposing the VFs.
 This driver is included in the Linux kernel, see [INSTALL](INSTALL) for information about which kernel to use.
-* The library can be used by unprivileged users if that user is included in the 'qat' group.

 ## Examples
 Example applications that showcase usage of the QAT APIs are included in the